colinhalebrown/EVE-Wingman/README.md

 1. EVE Wingman requires Tesseract to read text off of your screen.
 Instructions to download tesseract for your OS can be found [Here](https://tesseract-ocr.github.io/tessdoc/Installation.html)

-2. EVE Wingmand requires Python and its ascosiated libraries to run.
+2. EVE Wingman requires Python and its ascosiated libraries to run.
 Instructions to download Python3 for you OS can be found [Here](https://www.python.org/downloads/) Tested on Python 3.11.1